Australia is one of the top destinations for international students.

 Non-award - 25,811 (4%)

-The 2018 annual report shared by the Australian Department of Education and Training shows that the top two source countries in the higher education sector were China and India with 38.3% and 18.1% enrolments respectively.
+The 2023 annual report by the Australian Department of Education and Training shows that the top two source countries in the higher education sector were China and India, with 38.3% and 18.1% enrolments, respectively.

 Useful Topics to Explore:

 |⇒ The Ultimate Guide to Australian Visas|

 |⇒ Applying to Study in Australia: Student Timeline|